janik6n/typescript-starter/README.md

 - Run integration tests with `npm run test:integration`.
 This runs all tests which are in files with name `*.integration.test.ts`.
 - Run end-to-end (e2e) tests with `npm run test:e2e`.
 This runs all tests which are in files with name `*.e2e.test.ts`.
 - Run unit and integration tests in watch mode with `npm run test:watch` in separate terminal session than your development server.
 - Run unit and integration tests in CI environment with `npm run test:ci`.
-Note: this script exists so it is easy to configure which tests are run in CI.
+Note: this script exists so it's easy to configure which tests are run in CI.

 ### ⚗️ Format source code